 In most states, the stop sign statute will—in a longwinded way—say that when approaching a stop sign, you must come to a complete stop before reaching the closest of a stop line, the crosswalk, or the intersection itself.
 So, when you're arguing your case in court, keep in mind how the offense is defined.

+Fighting a stop sign ticket can be difficult.
 Unfortunately, when it's your word against the police officer's, the person with the badge usually wins.
 Having your daughter as a witness helps, but not as much as having an independent witness who you don't have a close relationship with.
-In most cases, you're not going to have such a witness.
+In most cases, you're not going to have an independent witness.

 What you're left with as a defense, is attacking the officer's judgment in giving you the ticket.
 There are a handful of ways to go about doing this, but again, check your strategy against the letter of the law.
 Some possible defenses might include: